threecleartones/places-to-go/README.md

-# Places to go in Toronto
+# Places to "go" in Toronto

 A list of public restrooms in Toronto, filterable by keyword.
 Brought to you by the [Refuge Restrooms](https://www.refugerestrooms.org/) API.